grafana/agent/docs/sources/static/configuration/scraping-service.md

 config file is distributed to a particular agent on the cluster based on the hash of its contents.

-When Scraping Service Mode is enabled, Agents **disallow** specifying instance configurations locally in the configuration file; using the KV store is required. [`agentctl`](#agentctl) can be used to manually sync instance configuration files to the Agent's API server.
+When the scraping service is enabled, Agents **disallow** specifying instance configurations locally in the configuration file; using the KV store is required. [`agentctl`](#agentctl) can be used to manually sync instance configuration files to the Agent's API server.

 ## Distributed hash ring

-Scraping Service Mode uses a Distributed Hash Ring (commonly just called "the ring") to cluster agents and to shard configurations within that ring.
+The scraping service uses a Distributed Hash Ring (commonly just called "the ring") to cluster agents and to shard configurations within that ring.
 Each Agent joins the ring with a random distinct set of _tokens_ that are used for sharding.
 The default number of generated tokens is 128.